-Disclosure: I received free samples from Namaste Foods and Raw Spice Bar.
+Disclosure: I received free samples from Namaste Foods, one of the brands that I use almost daily.
 I was not paid or compensated to write this post.
-As always, all opinions are my own.

 If you have multiple food allergies, it can become even more difficult.
 The 8 most common allergens are wheat, soy, milk, eggs, peanuts, tree nuts, fish, and shellfish.

 Thankfully there are so many options available now to fit a variety of special diets, so it’s getting easier all the time to find tasty substitutions.
 But going to the grocery store can be challenging – what products are allergen free and actually taste good as well?

 Today I’m going to discuss what I think a well-stocked allergy free pantry should contain.
 Disclosure: This post contains my opinions.
 I am not a healthcare professional.
 If you have any questions about whether a food is safe for your diet, please consult your healthcare provider and/or contact the company directly to find out more about their allergen statement.

 Flour Blends: One thing that I think makes allergy friendly baking so much easier is to find a good cup for cup replacement flour.
 There are a lot of different varieties available, and you may need to try a few different options before you settle on one that works well in your recipes.
 Make sure you read the label and see if it requires the addition of xanthan gum in order to bind properly – if so, you can get that at any health food store.

 King Arthur Multi Purpose Gluten Free Flour is a very nice blend for all your baking needs.
 It works very well for cakes, muffins, cookies, etc. I find it to be a nice, light flour that doesn’t make baked goods too heavy.